Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 6. Open Google Home App -> Tap "Device" at the bottom of the menu bar -> Tap "Add" -> Tap "Matter-enabled device" -> Paste the code to continue the whole process.

+---
+### What Is the Diatom Mud Mat of SwitchBot Floor Cleaning Robot S20 Made of?

+The diatom mud mat for the S20 robot is composed of 80% gypsum (calcium sulfate) and 20% diatomaceous earth.
+It contains no harmful substances, making it safe for use.